gmeher/Offline-Image-Classification-PWA/README.md

-# coldstart
+# Tensor Flow Image Classification
-all code required for aws lambda cold start research
+all code for building TensorFlow Image Classification PWA which can works offline.